Main site of science textbooks

 Linear and ring colliders have contrasting strengths and weaknesses.

-A ring proton collider can reach a higher energy than a linear electron collider.
+A proton collider can reach higher energy than an electron collider.

 Electron-positron collisions give more precise data than proton-proton collisions.